GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

-# Lab 1 : Introduction to Platform IO with XIAO Seeeduino SAMD21
+# Lab 1 : Introduction to Platform IO with XIAO ESP32 C3

-**While the tutorial is specific to setting up the XIAO SAMD21, the setup for most other boards is similar.** Links will be in the README of this lab.
+**While the tutorial is specific to setting up the XIAO ESP32 C3, the setup for most other boards is similar.** Links will be in the README of this lab.

 # ****1. Introduction to Platform IO****